MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-ios.md

 For on-screen keyboards, use the button on the right edge of the bar above the keyboard to switch between the standard and additional keyboard.

-If Bluetooth is enabled for your iOS device, the client automatically detects the Bluetooth keyboard.
+If Bluetooth is enabled on your iOS device, the client automatically detects the Bluetooth keyboard.

 While certain key combinations might not work as expected in a remote session, many of the common Windows key combinations, such as CTRL+C, CTRL+V, and ALT+TAB will work.

 > [!TIP]
 > Questions and comments are always welcome.
 However, if you post support requests or product feedback in this article's comments section, we won't be able to respond to your feedback.
 If you need help or want to troubleshoot your client, we highly recommend you go to the [Remote Desktop client forum](/answers/topics/windows-remote-desktop-client.html) and start a new thread.
-If you have a feature suggestion, you can tell us using the [client user voice forum](https://remotedesktop.uservoice.com/forums/272085-remote-desktop-for-android).
+If you have a feature suggestion, you can tell us using the [Client UserVoice forum](https://remotedesktop.uservoice.com/forums/272085-remote-desktop-for-android).